Jsparrow/jsparrow.github.io/docs/rules/remove-explicit-call-to-super.md

 | Minimum Java version            | 1.1   |
 | Remediation cost                | 1 min |
 | Links                           |  |

+## Description

+If a constructor does not explicitly invoke a superclass constructor, the Java compiler automatically inserts a call to the no-argument constructor of the superclass.
+Hence, there is no need to explicitly call the default constructor of the super class.

+## Benefits

+Improves the readability by removing unnecessary lines of code.

 ## Requirement & Tags